TeachUcomp, Inc.

 by Keeley Byrnes / Thursday, February 20 2014 / Published in Latest, Outlook 2010

-Creating Mailbox Rules
+Creating Mailbox Rules in Microsoft Outlook 2010: Video

 To create a mailbox rule, first select the mailbox folder for which you want to create a rule.
 You can then start the “Rules Wizard” to assist you in creating the necessary rule criteria and actions that you want the rule to perform when an item is received in the mailbox that matches the specified criteria.
 To access this wizard in Outlook 2010, click the “Rules” button in the “Move” group on the “Home” tab in the Ribbon, and then select the “Manage Rules & Alerts…” command.
 To access this wizard in Outlook 2007, select “Tools| Rules and Alerts…” from the Menu Bar.
 In either version, the “Rules and Alerts” dialog box will then appear.
 Ensure that you are viewing the “E-mail Rules” tab, and then click the “New Rule…” button in the upper left corner of that tab to launch the “Rules Wizard.”